 Housing for First Year Students

-All first year students arriving in the fall will be placed according to academic content.
-First year communities are located in Pralle–Sodaro Hall, Henley Hall, Glass Hall, and North Morlan Hall.
-Students living in either Pralle–Sodaro, Henley, or Glass Hall should expect to live in a triple assignment.
+All first year students arriving in the fall will be placed by their academic college or school.
+First year communities are located in Pralle–Sodaro Hall, Henley Hall, Glass Hall and Morlan Hall.
+Students living in either Pralle–Sodaro Hall, Henley Hall or Glass Hall should expect to live in a triple assignment.

 Housing for Continuing Students

-Housing for continuing students (i.e. sophomores, juniors, seniors) will be located in Glass Hall, South Morlan Hall, Sandhu Residence Center, and the Davis and Harris Apartments.
+Housing for continuing students (i.e. sophomores, juniors, seniors) will be located in Glass Hall, Sandhu Residence Center, Davis Apartments, Harris Apartments and Panther Village Apartment Suites.

-Additional facilities enhancing the residence life area include the Cheverton Commons on the basement level of Henley Hall.
-Included in this vibrant gathering place for residents are a convenience store, media room with a large screen television, Chapman University Radio, a small recently renovated fully sustainable gym, and a recreation area with billiards and table tennis.
+Additional facilities in the residence life area include the Doti–Struppa rock climbing wall in the Sandhu Residence Center and Cheverton Commons on the basement level of Henley Hall.
+Cheverton Commons is a vibrant gathering place for residents with a number of different resources including a media room with a large screen television, Chapman University Radio, a small fully sustainable gym, and a recreation area with billiards and table tennis.
 A kitchen area is also available in Morlan Hall for any resident student's use.

-The residential life area also offers several outdoor recreation facilities, including a volleyball court, basketball court, and the Masson Family Beach Club.
-The Masson Family Beach Club, opened in the Fall of 2011, features a pool and deck with lounge chairs.
+The residence life area also offers several outdoor recreation facilities, including a sand volleyball court, a basketball court and the Masson Family Beach Club.
+The Masson Family Beach Club features a pool and deck with lounge chairs.

 With a strong focus on community, the staff provides several hundred social and educational programs for students each semester.
-Many students take advantage of residential leadership opportunities–including the Peer Conduct Boards, Residence Hall Association and hall councils.
+Many students take advantage of residential leadership opportunities–including Residence Hall Association, Residence Hall Councils, student employment opportunities, and more.

 New student orientation provides programming that welcomes and facilitates the smooth transition of incoming students and their families to the campus community.
-Through fall and spring orientation, students acquire the knowledge and resources to prepare them for classes and opportunities, responsibilities and experiences associated with being a member of the Chapman University community.
-Families gain important information about the values, traditions and resources of Chapman that will equip them to become partners in the educational journey of their students.
+Through fall and spring orientation, students acquire the knowledge and resources to prepare them for the opportunities, responsibilities, and experiences associated with being a member of the Chapman University community.
+Families gain important insight into the values, traditions, and resources of Chapman that will equip them to become better partners in the educational journey of their students.

-Orientation activities expose students to academics, student services and co–curricular activities at Chapman.
-Through these activities, students and their families interact with Chapman faculty, staff and administrators as well as other students, facilitating greater connections between the students and their new community.
+Orientation activities also expose students to academics, student services and co–curricular activities at Chapman.
+Through these activities, students and their families interact with Chapman faculty, staff, administrators, and other students, facilitating greater connections between the students and their new community.
 Through their participation in the orientation program, students will become aware of the many academic, social, leadership, service and cultural opportunities available to them.

-In addition to Orientation, students have the opportunity to participate in the following programs:
+In addition to orientation, first year students have the opportunity to participate in the following programs: